Top Events for Tweens and Teens This Month in Tulsa

 - Charles Page Library, 551 E. 4th St., Sand Springs

-Read what you can of Ham Helsing by Rich Moyer and then join us for book-related activities and discussion.
+Read what you can of My Life as a Potato by Arianne Costner and join us for discussion and activities.
 Copies of the book are available for checkout at the Charles Page Library.
 For tweens.

 Dungeons & Dragons